Ranzadet/Capstone-Technology-Demo/README.md

 12. If you wish to disable the "Unknown sources" option after installing the APK, you can go back to the "Security" or "Privacy" settings and toggle it off for security reasons.

 HOW TO DOWNLOAD ON ANDROID EMULATOR ON COMPUTER
-1. Install the .apk
+1. Install the APK file onto your computer.
-2. Drag and drop into emulator
+2. Open any Android emulator.
+Free Android emulators can be found in applications such as Android Studio and BlueStacks.
-3. Enjoy
+3. Open your computer's File Manager.
+Locate the APK file.

-HOW TO CODE THIS?
+4. Drag and drop the APK into emulator.
+The APK should automatically install into the emulator.

-1. Use your favorite IDE
+HOW TO EDIT THIS CODE
-2. Download files from github
+1. Import the files from this repository to your IDE
-3. Download Node
+2. Download Node
-4. Get all packages with npm install
+3. Get all packages by using 'npm install' in your terminal

-HOW TO TEST?
+HOW TO TEST
-1. Download expo go on the app store on your mobile device
+1. Download Expo Go on the app store on your mobile device
-2. Scan the code after typing npx expo start through the app
+2. Navigate to the FileGate folder in your terminal
-3. Must be connected to same network, unless you use tunneling
+3. With your phone, scan the QR code that appears after typing 'npx expo start' in your terminal.
+Make sure your phone is connected to the same network as the device that has the terminal running.